What does your child learn at school each day?

 Our curriculum maps are planned to ensure continuity and progression, developing the children’s knowledge and skills in the context of a theme.
 The children work from first-hand experience and other relevant sources which capture and maintain their interest.

-Please use the links below for more information by subject and please note: Individual subject policies are available to view in the school foyer.
+Please use the links below for more information by subject and please note: Individual subject policies are available to view by contacting the school.